 Lowertown St. Paul, the eastern end of downtown, has seen the most change, with artists moving into studios and the very popular St. Paul summer farmers' market.

-Most homes are condos or apartments in converted historical factories, office buildings of warehouses.
-A home in Downtown St. Paul costs more than the average St. Paul condo but is less expensive than the equivalent in Downtown Minneapolis.
+Most homes are condos or apartments in converted historical factories, office buildings, or warehouses.
+A house in Downtown St. Paul costs more than the average St. Paul condo but is less expensive than the equivalent in Downtown Minneapolis.

 Greater East Side